VMware HTTP modify response

 Target service port

 It defines the port of the target service.
-You can tune it using the TARGET_SERVICE_PORT
+Tune it by using the TARGET_SERVICE_PORT

 environment variable.